Chart Color Schemes

 Newtown hosts a young demographic, positioning it in the bottom quartile nationwide

 Newtown's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Newtown has a higher proportion of residents aged 25-34 (28.8%) but fewer residents aged 5-14 (5.6%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 15 to 24 has increased from 13.1% to 16.0%, while the proportion of those aged 45 to 54 has decreased from 13.5% to 11.7%.
-By 2041, population forecasts indicate substantial demographic changes for Newtown.
-The 25 to 34 age group is projected to grow by 51%, adding 2,288 residents to reach a total of 6,766.
-In contrast, population declines are projected for the 45 to 54 and 35 to 44 age groups.
+Compared to Greater Sydney, Newtown has a higher proportion of residents aged 25-34 (28.8%), but fewer residents aged 5-14 (5.6%).
+This proportion of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between the 2021 Census and the present, the population aged 15 to 24 has increased from 13.1% to 16.0%, while the population aged 45 to 54 has decreased from 13.5% to 11.7%.
+By 2041, Newtown's population is projected to undergo significant demographic changes.
+The 25-34 age group is expected to grow by 51%, adding 2,276 residents and reaching a total of 6,766.
+Conversely, populations in the 45-54 and 35-44 age groups are projected to decline.